side-projects-42/Resource-Store-2/Container/NZKAS/jest/website/blog/2017-02-21-jest-19-immersive-watch-mode-test-platform-improvements.md

 ## New public package: [jest-validate](https://github.com/facebook/jest/tree/master/packages/jest-validate)

-While we refactored the validation and normalization code for Jest's configuration, we were so happy with the new error messaging that we extracted it to its own module to share it with everyone.
+While we refactored the validation and normalization code for Jest’s configuration, we were so happy with the new error messaging that we extracted it to its own module to share it with everyone.
 With Jest 19 we welcome `jest-validate` to our self-sustained packages family.

 `jest-validate` is a generic configuration validation tool that helps you with warnings, errors and deprecation messages in your JavaScript tool.
-It's also capable of showing users friendly examples of correct configuration and it comes with a simple but powerful API.
-We hope it'll make a good addition to your projects!
+It’s also capable of showing users friendly examples of correct configuration and it comes with a simple but powerful API.
+We hope it’ll make a good addition to your projects!

 ![validate](/img/blog/19-validate.png)

-We're happy to announce that `jest-validate` is validating config options of [prettier](https://github.com/jlongster/prettier) since [v0.12](https://github.com/jlongster/prettier/blob/master/CHANGELOG.md#0120).
+We’re happy to announce that `jest-validate` is validating config options of [prettier](https://github.com/jlongster/prettier) since [v0.12](https://github.com/jlongster/prettier/blob/master/CHANGELOG.md#0120).
 Feel free to add it to your project, try it, send us feedback and improve it by making pull requests on GitHub.

 ## Improved asymmetric matchers